 Little is an artist whose genius incorporates sculpture, painting, sound installations, re-constructed architecture, re-cycled memorabilia, and real-life stories, Willie pours out his soul for all to see as he relives growing up during a time of radical change.
 The common thread in all the work he create s is his examination of the manifestations of physical and societal decay in American culture.

 Willie received his B.A. from the University of North Carolina at Chapel Hill.
-He has had solo exhibitions at the Smithsonian Institution in Washington DC, and The Center for Documentary Studies at Duke University, and the American Jazz Museum in Kansas City.
-Notable group exhibitions have been at the Corcoran in Washington DC, the California Folk Art Museum in Los Angeles and the Hourglass Project: Baggage, an internationally renowned residency and exhibition program, which toured venues throughout South Africa, Belgium, and Mozambique; the work is archived in a catalog published by Caversham Press.
+His solo exhibits include the Smithsonian Institution, The Center for Documentary Studies at Duke, and the American Jazz Museum.
+Notable group exhibitions include the Corcoran and the California Folk Art Museum.
+He also participated in The Hourglass Project: Baggage, an internationally renowned residency and exhibition program, which toured venues throughout South Africa, Belgium, and Mozambique; the work is archived in a catalog published by Caversham Press.
 (South Africa)